wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 			- `$ ls a?*`
 			- `$ ls a[nm]*`
 			- `$ ls a[a-e]*`
-		- The range function wo
+		- The range function won't work for numbers
 	-
 		- #### Flashcards
 			- Explain each directory of the Linux hierarchy: #flashcard